 As illustrated in the table above, requests increased 68.5% from 2011 to 2012, decreased 11% from 2012 to 2013, and remained steady from 2013 to 2014.
-Increased media attention, litigation activity, and public interest have contributed to the overall increase in the number of requests received over the past several years.
+Requests are on pace to decrease approximately 30% in 2015 over the prior year.
+Prior increases could be attributed to negative media attention and litigation activity.
+However, these issues are improving as the Association sees more positive and neutral reporting in the media and litigation activity decreases or is resolved.